- More Diversification, Less Risk

 The diagonal set of 1’s are the identity cells—these cells represent the intersection of an asset with itself in the grid.
 The identity cells will always contain a 1 because a stock is perfectly correlated with itself.
 But there is more information hidden in this cell—when you mouse over it, you get a tool tip (shown below) that tells you which assets in the current grid are the most and least correlated with the identity stock.

-Let’s switch to a different correlation grid, shown below, to illustrate another feature of Correlation.
+Let’s take a look at part of the Dividend Growers Portfolio correlation grid as shown below, to illustrate another feature of Correlation.
 You can see that some of the stocks below are shaded in varying hues of red and purple—this is called the “heat map.”
 Correlation above 0.50 will show in one of five shades of red—the higher the correlation, the deeper the color.
 Correlation below 0 will show as one of five shades of purple; deeper shades indicate more negative correlation, indicating assets that are good for hedging.
 Grey cells indicate coefficients that fall in the sweet spot of 0 to 0.50—considered a safe zone for the risk-averse investor.

-The tool tip in the screenshot below shows that Amazon (AMZN) is negatively correlated with the utilities sectors, as represented by the ETF proxy XLU.
+The tool tip in the screenshot below shows that Amazon (AMZN) is slightly negatively correlated (-0.08) with the stock HII (Huntington Ingalls Industries, a spinoff of Northrup Grumman).
 Negative correlations are rare for most stocks and ETFs.

 The heat map is an optional setting.
 To remove the colors, uncheck the “Heat Map” box above the grid.